AbhiK002/Tasky/README.md

 # Features

+- 🐤 Simple and easy to use application
-- ⚜ Simple and interactive graphical user interface
+- ⚜ Modern and interactive graphical user interface
 - 👁 Visual track of task deadlines
 - 🔁 Live updates of the time remaining for upto 100 tasks
 - 💻 Has a console version for people who prefer CLI